iann0036/tf-cfn-provider/docs/providers/google/DataprocCluster.md

 `OverrideProperties` - (Optional) A list of override and additional properties (key/value pairs) used to modify various aspects of the common configuration files used when creating a cluster.
 For a list of valid properties please see [Cluster properties](https://cloud.google.com/dataproc/docs/concepts/cluster-properties).

+### EncryptionConfig Properties

+`KmsKeyName` - (Required) The Cloud KMS key name to use for PD disk encryption for all instances in the cluster.

+### InitializationAction Properties

 `Script` - (Required) The script to be executed during initialization of the cluster.
 The script must be a GCS file with a gs:// prefix.

 `TimeoutSec` - (Optional, Computed) The maximum duration (in seconds) which `Script` is allowed to take to execute its action.
 GCP will default to a predetermined computed value if not set (currently 300).

-`KmsKeyName` - (Required) The Cloud KMS key name to use for PD disk encryption for all instances in the cluster.

 ## Return Values